Policy Forum for Wales

 • where candidates take their assessments in future and how assessment is controlled

-Overall, the agenda includes discussion on:
+Overall, the agenda included discussion on:

 • AI and the Curriculum for Wales: